-The Department of Employment Services and the YAAC have a unique opportunity to engage the District of Columbia Public Schools (DCPS) as well as the District public charter schools into the youth apprenticeship system, which will improve the long term employment outlook of the District youth in our rapidly changing 21st century work environment.

-Currently 1,298 youth (aged 16-24) are engaged in an apprenticeship registered in Washington, D.C.
+The Department of Employment Services and the YAAC have a unique opportunity to engage the District of Columbia Public School System (DCPS) as well as District of Columbia public charter schools into the youth apprenticeship system, which will improve the long term employment outlook of District youth in our rapidly changing 21st century work environment.
+Currently 1,298 youth (ages 16-24) are engaged in an apprenticeship registered in Washington, D.C.
 The charts that follow break out the demographics of these roughly 1,300 youth apprentices.